git-annex-remote-rclone/git-annex-remote-rclone/README.md

       * Stores your files in a folder/prefix called `git-annex`:

     git annex initremote myacdremote type=external externaltype=rclone target=acd prefix=git-annex chunk=50MiB encryption=shared mac=HMACSHA512 rclone_layout=lower

+The initremote command calls out to GPG and can hang if a machine has insufficient entropy.
+To debug issues, use the `--debug` flag, i.e. `git-annex initremote --debug`.

 ## Choosing a Chunk Size